icarito/physics-with-xo/06_history.md

 Between the years 1992 and 1994 at the Physics Laboratory of Liceo Solymar N°1, whose coordinator was teacher Juan Francisco Pannone, and thanks to the help and precise instructions of teacher Pablo García, we built a "Dédalo" that our students used during their practical Physics course.

 The picture below shows the complete system: The tape deck (from which the program was loaded), TV (used as display), "Spectrum" microcomputer (in front of the TV) and "Dédalo" interface (to the right).
-The next photo on the right shows the circuit board and power source of the unit.
+The next photo shows the circuit board and power source of the unit.

 ![Interfaz Dedalo (ext)](images/dedalo.png)
 ![Interfaz Dedalo (int)](images/dedalo_int.png)